CMake Configuration — Building an STM32 Build System from Scratch

 7

--nostartfiles tells the linker not to use the standard library's startup files (like crt0.o).
-We have our own startup file written specifically for the STM32, and the standard library one would use the wrong memory layout.
+-nostartfiles tells the linker not to use the standard library startup files (like crt0.o).
+We have our own startup file specifically written for STM32; the standard library one would use the wrong memory layout.

--specs=nano.specs links against newlib-nano, which is a stripped-down version of the newlib C standard library.
-It removes floating-point formatting support, thread safety, and other features not needed in embedded scenarios, significantly reducing code size.
-If you don't add this option, your final firmware could be several KB larger.
+-specs=nano.specs links against newlib-nano, a stripped-down version of the newlib C standard library.
+It removes floating-point formatting support, thread safety, and other features useless in embedded scenarios, significantly reducing code size.
+If you don't add this option, your final firmware might be several KB larger.

--specs=nosys.specs is more interesting.
-It tells the linker: "don't provide implementations for system calls."
-On Linux, C standard library functions like printf operate on file descriptors through system calls.
-But in a bare-metal environment, there is no operating system, so we need to implement these system calls ourselves (such as write(), read(), etc.). nosys.specs provides a set of empty system call stubs to prevent the linker from throwing undefined reference errors.
-We'll provide our own implementations in a syscalls.c file later (which will be covered in detail in the next article).
+-specs=nosys.specs is interesting.
+It tells the linker: "Don't provide implementations for system calls."
+On Linux, C standard library functions like printf operate on file descriptors via system calls.
+But in a bare-metal environment, there is no OS, so we need to implement these system calls ourselves (like _read, _write, etc.). nosys.specs provides a set of empty system call stubs to prevent the linker from complaining about undefined reference.
+We will provide our own implementation in a syscalls.c file later (detailed in the next article).

--Wl,--gc-sections is link-time garbage collection.
-Combined with -ffunction-sections and -fdata-sections at compile time, it removes all unreferenced sections.
-If you only use GPIO and UART, the code for SPI, I2C, and ADC will all be discarded, making the final firmware much smaller.
+--gc-sections is link-time garbage collection.
+Combined with -ffunction-sections and -fdata-sections during compilation, it deletes all unreferenced sections.
+If you only use GPIO and UART, the code for SPI, I2C, and ADC will be discarded, making the final firmware much smaller.

-The last line, -T, specifies the linker script file.
-This file defines the Flash and RAM memory layout, which we'll analyze in detail shortly.
+The last line specifies the linker script file.
+This file defines the layout of Flash and RAM, which we will analyze in detail shortly.

-The linker script is something many engineers don't fully grasp, and I was completely lost when I first encountered it.
-Simply put, it tells the linker: which code goes into Flash, which variables go into RAM, how large the heap and stack should be, and from which address to start execution.
-Below is a simplified linker script for the STM32F103C8T6.
-Let's break down the key parts.
+The linker script is something many engineers don't fully grasp; I was clueless when I first touched it.
+Simply put, it tells the linker: which code goes in Flash, which variables go in RAM, how big the stack and heap are, and where execution starts.
+Below is a simplified linker script for STM32F103C8T6; let's break down the key parts.

 First is the MEMORY definition: